mafaldaramoa/mafaldaramoa.github.io/_pages/about.md

 ---

 <p align="justify">
   I am a PhD student at <a href="https://www.uminho.pt/EN">University of Minho</a>, supervised by <a href="https://www.inesctec.pt/en/people/luis-paulo-santos">Luís P. Santos</a> and <a href="https://sites.google.com/view/efgalvao/home">Ernesto F. Galvão</a>.
-My current research is on the field of quantum computing, with a focus on studying, implementing and developing NISQ-friendly algorithms for optimization.
-The areas of application I am the most interested in are combinatorial optimization and quantum chemistry.
+My current research is on the field of quantum computing, with a focus on studying, implementing and developing NISQ-friendly variational quantum algorithms.
+I am particularly interested in adaptive ansätze for areas of application such as combinatorial optimization and quantum chemistry.
 </p>

 <p align="justify">